neos/Neos.EventSourcing/Readme.md

 well-known `findBy*()` and `findOneBy` methods.
 In contrast to a Repository though, users cannot add, update or remove objects.

+> Note: Never use the Finder inside your Projector to query your projection state, only use the methods provided by the Projector itself.

 ### Read Model

 A Read Model is a simple PHP class which is used for passing around the state of a projection.
 It is also called a Data Transfer Object (DTO).
 The Finder will return its results as one or more Read Model instances.
+The Projector will update the projection state as one or more Read Model instances.

 ### Doctrine-based projections